everscale-actions/tonos-se/README.md

 # TONOS SE

-This project provides standalone binary components and configuration files to start [TON OS Startup Edition](https://github.com/tonlabs/tonos-se) for Linux, macOS, and Windows systems without Docker.
-It also provides NPM Package for a quick run locally using CLI depends on your Operation System.
+This solution provides standalone binary components and configuration files to start [TON OS Startup Edition](https://github.com/tonlabs/tonos-se) for Linux, macOS, and Windows systems without Docker.
+And also provides NPM Package for a quick run locally using CLI depends on your Operation System.

+The current solution consists of 2 repositories that solve a specific task.

+- ton-actions/tonos-se-binaries - application packs includes binaries and configuration files
+- ton-actions/tonos-se - CLI tool for install and manage TONOS SE (NPM Package)

 ## Features